MathPel/Mathieu-Pellen/content/publication/example/index.md

 ---
-title: "NNLO QCD predictions for W+c-jet production at the LHC"
+title: "Vector-Boson Scattering at the LHC: unravelling the Electroweak sector"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Michał Czakon
-- Alexander Mitov
+- Roberto Covarelli
 - admin
-- Rene Poncelet
+- Marco Zaro

 # Author notes (optional)
 #author_notes:
 #- "Equal contribution"
 #- "Equal contribution"

-date: "2020-11-02T00:00:00Z"
+date: "2021-02-22T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).